 Living Forgotten Realms is a product of the Organized Play program at Wizards of the Coast.
-The Organized Play Content Developer is a full-time Wizards employee who is responsible for the campaign's architecture and its ongoing development.
+The Organized Play Content Developer is a full-time Wizards employee who supervises the entire campaign.

-A group of Global Administrators are responsible for the day-to-day operations of the campaign under contract with Wizards of the Coast.
+A team of Global Administrators are responsible for the day-to-day operations of the campaign under contract with Wizards of the Coast.
 Their responsibilities include things like maintaining the LFR Campaign Guide (which you are reading right now) and deciding how best to apply the ever-evolving core rules of D&D to the Living Campaign environment.
-The Global Administrators are responsible for ensuring that adventures comply with Wizards' content standards for the DUNGEONS & DRAGONS and FORGOTTEN REALMS brands, for editing and developing all LFR adventures, and for directing the creation of adventure content that does not have an assigned Writing Director (such as Excursions, Specials, and Dungeon adaptations).
-In a nutshell, the Global Administrators are the senior Dungeon Masters for the entire Living Forgotten Realms campaign.
+The Global Administrators ensure that adventures comply with Wizards' content standards for the DUNGEONS & DRAGONS and FORGOTTEN REALMS brands, edit and develop all LFR adventures, and direct the creation of adventure content that does not have an assigned Writing Director (such as Excursions, Specials, and Dungeon adaptations).
+In a nutshell, the Global Administrators are the senior Dungeon Masters for the campaign.